-- Removed integrate.bdnvt: use integrate.langevin - Removed mtk=False option from integrate.nvt The MTK NVT integrator is now the only implementation. - Removed integrate. $\$ integrate. $\$ integration integration integration integration integration integration integration integration integrate. - Removed the global neighbor list, and thin wrappers to the neighbor list in nlist. - Removed PDB and MOL2 dump writers. - Removed init.create_empty
+- Removed integrate.bdnvt: use integrate.langevin - Removed mtk=False option from integrate.nvt The MTK NVT integrator is now the only implementation. - Removed integrate. \pm rigid(): rigid body functionality is now contained in the standard integration methods - Removed the global neighbor list, and thin wrappers to the neighbor list in nlist. - Removed PDB and MOL2 dump writers. - Removed init.create_empty